consensus-shipyard/ipc-actors/README.md

 Building the actors in wasm is as simple as running `make build`.
 This command outputs the wasm bytecode for all of the actors in the `output/` directory.

 ### Bundling into the builtin-actors bundle
-The FVM does not currently support the deployment of user-defined native actors, so in order to deploy thse native IPC actors, they need to be conveniently bundled into the builtin-actors bundle.
+The FVM does not currently support the deployment of user-defined native actors, so in order to deploy these native IPC actors, they need to be conveniently bundled into the builtin-actors bundle.
 To create a builtin-actors bundle including the IPC actors you can follow these steps:
 ```bash
 # Compile IPC actors
 make build